 The Why Not's for Using the Wrong Tools

-This is where confusion and misconception happens is that many gardeners think, this one pruner will handle their all their small pruning jobs.
+This is where confusion and misconception happens is that many gardeners think this one pruner will handle their all their small pruning jobs.
 However, using an anvil hand pruner on a live stem or branch, will likely crush it.
-In most cases, it will make the cut, the remaining branch gets crushed and damaged.
-The plant must recover from it and will be more susceptible to diseases and pests.
-This could ultimately kill the plant.
+In most cases, it will make the cut, however the remaining branch gets crushed and damaged.
+The plant must recover from it and will be more susceptible to diseases and pests which could ultimately kill the plant.

-Using a bypass pruner on hard, dead wood can be plan disastrous.
-Since the wood is harder to cut, a gardener is likely to twist and torque their hand, causing the blade to cross over the hook.
+Using a bypass pruner on hard, deadwood can be plain disastrous.
+Since the wood is harder to cut, a gardener is likely to twist and torque their hand, causing the blade to cross over the opposite side of the hook.
 Not only will this kill your hand, once the cut is made, the blade will come down on the hook, rather than bypass it.
 This will cause the blade to become damaged or chipped.
-And the worst case, cause the blade to snap and potentially become a sharp projectile.
-Not only are you out a good hand pruner, since this is using the tool incorrectly and not covered under warranty, you could risk serious bodily injury to yourself
+The worst case, it could cause the blade to snap and potentially become a sharp projectile.
+Not only are you out a good hand pruner, since this is effectively misusing the tool, it may void the warranty and risk serious bodily injury to yourself.

 Do You REALLY Need Both?